 - Urgent care centers are open later than a traditional physician’s office, and usually can see patients during the weekends and on holidays.

-- ERs often have lengthy wait times, especially if you show up with a problem that isn’t extremely serious.
+- Emergency rooms often have lengthy wait times, especially if you show up with a problem that isn’t extremely serious.
 You can probably get in and out of an urgent care center much more quickly.

 - An urgent care center visit is more cost-effective than the ER.
 What you pay depends on your benefit plan, but for the most part, the cost of an urgent care visit will be much more affordable.
 Consult your specific plan information or contact member services if you have questions about your out-of-pocket costs.